reboot0-de/se-tools/README.md

 <script defer src="https://reboot0.de/hosted/js/se-tools.min.js"></script>
 ```

-Make sure to not forget the `defer` attribute on the script-tag or else the script may not work properly.
+Make sure not to forget the `defer` attribute on the script-tag or the script may not work properly.

 **Also note:** This is currently in the beta testing phase.
 So use this with that in mind and please report any issues you find.